Anaesthesia for C-Section Delivery – Types and Side Effects

 3. Combined spinal-epidural Anaesthesia

 For a long-lasting, complete, and quick numbness, this anaesthesia is the best option.
-In this procedure, the spinal anaesthesia is used for the surgical procedure.
-However, the epidural is not only used to keep the anaesthesia levels up but it also provides relief from the after-surgery pain.
+In this procedure, spinal anaesthesia is used for the surgical procedure.
+However, the epidural is not only used to keep the anaesthesia levels up, but it also provides relief from the post-surgical pain.
+In comparison to epidural anaesthesia, combined spinal-epidural anaesthesia offers quicker onset of sufficient pain relief following the injection and enhances the likelihood of maternal satisfaction (4).

 When It Is Administered